 Earlier this year, on Eddie Turnbull’s birthday – that’ll be 12 April, then – the writer of this article opined that that Dons great would live forever.
 He died a few weeks later and there was a genuine, deserved, widespread expression of grief from the Scottish fitba community.
 The Boss was 88.
 Of course he couldn’t be expected to live forever, but when one’s heroes or icons die, the world seems a dimmer place.

 This week, Dons fans of a certain vintage, among them Voice’s David Innes are mourning the loss of Francis Munro, rarely mentioned in pub and online debates about Great Reds, yet from 1966-68 the most dynamic and explosive individual in a supremely-talented squad.

-The statistics show that Francis Michael Munro played 59 games for the Dons and scored 14 goals.
+Francis Michael Munro played 59 games for the Dons and scored 14 goals.